dromero-dotcom/dromero-dotcom.github.io/proj1_ShipEngine.md

 ### 3. Results and Recommendations

-Outcome: number of anomalies (outliers) common to all 3 methods, summarised in this table:
+The number of anomalies (outliers) common to all 3 methods, is summarised in the table underneath:

 <img src="images/proj1/Anomalies.png?raw=true"/>

 ✔ The IQR method seemed the most appropriate for this dataset, since it is straight forward to implement for a preliminary diagnostic of the Engine.

-✔ If if the Shipping company would prefer to fine-tune the analysis with smaller or larger proportions of samples, then Isolation Forest would be the recommendation (more flexible than IQR).
+✔ If the Shipping company would prefer to fine-tune the analysis with smaller or larger proportions of samples, then Isolation Forest would be the recommendation (more flexible than IQR).

 ✔ The selection of Isolation Forest (I.F.) vs. OC-SVM was based on lower complexity to implement (parameter tuning) and